wroberts4/3dwinds/docs/source/examples.rst

                         [--shape height width] [--projection str]
                         [--projection-ellipsoid str] [-v]
                         lat-ts lat-0 long-0 delta-time
-    wind_info.py: error: the following arguments are required: delta-time
+    wind_info.sh: error: the following arguments are required: delta-time

 If not enough information is provided to a script, this kind of